-- Buyers of new homes made up 15 percent and buyers of previously owned homes made up 85 percent. - Most recent buyers who purchased new homes were looking to avoid renovations and problems with plumbing or electricity at 36 percent.
-Buyers who purchased previously-owned homes were most often considering a better price at 32 percent. - Detached single-family homes continue to be the most common home type for recent buyers at 83 percent, followed by seven percent of buyers choosing townhomes or row houses. - Senior-related housing stayed the same this year at 13 percent, with 16 percent of buyers typically purchasing condos and six percent purchasing a townhouse or row house. - There was a median of only 15 miles between the homes that recent buyers purchased and the homes that they moved from. - Home prices increased slightly this year to a median of \$235,000 among all buyers.
-Buyers typically purchased their homes for 98 percent of the asking price.
+- Buyers of new homes made up 13 percent and buyers of previously owned homes made up 87 percent. - Most recent buyers who purchased new homes were looking to avoid renovations and problems with plumbing or electricity at 39 percent.
+Buyers who purchased previouslyowned homes were most often considering a better overall value at 33 percent. - Detached single-family homes continued to be the most common home type for recent buyers at 83 percent, followed by six percent of buyers choosing townhomes or row houses. - Senior-related housing dipped slightly this year to 12 percent, with 20 percent of buyers typically purchasing condos and 9 percent purchasing a townhouse or row house. - There was a median of only 15 miles between the homes that recent buyers purchased and the homes that they moved from. - Home prices increased slightly this year to a median of \$257,000 among all buyers.
+Buyers typically purchased their homes for 98 percent of the asking price. - The typical home that was recently purchased was 1,850 square feet, had three bedrooms and two bathrooms, and was built in 1990. - Heating and cooling costs were the most important environmental features for recent home buyers, with 85 percent finding these features at least somewhat important.

-- The typical home that was recently purchased was 1,870 square feet, had three bedrooms and two bathrooms, and was built in 1991. - Heating and cooling costs were the most important environmental features for recent home buyers, with 85 percent finding these features at least somewhat important. - Overall, buyers expect to live in their homes for a median of 15 years, while 18 percent say that they are never
+Overall, buyers expected to live in their homes for a median of 15 years, while 20 percent said that they were never moving.